top of page

 about.

 I come from a long line of grudge-keepers.
 My father stopped talking to his brother when I was a toddler, cutting off half our family.
 Then, my mother stopped talking to her sister for decades, further depleting our numbers.
-Since I was a child, I have read books as a way to understand these and other complex human decisions, every novel serving as a blueprint of what to embrace or avoid.
+Since I was a child, I have read books as a way to understand these complex human decisions, every novel serving as a blueprint of what to embrace or avoid.
 My writing also centers around this mystery of human relationships.

 The story: